 Stretch a Dollar: Many companies offer rebates on their products and you would be surprised by how many people don’t take advantage of getting their money back!
 Take the time to complete the rebate form and mail it in for your money.
 Another way to stretch a dollar is to use credit card reward points to purchase airline tickets or book hotel rooms for “free.”
 Some restaurants will offer you a coupon for your next visit just for taking the time to review their services, so take advantage and you could be dining out on them, rather than on you!

-What do you and your partner do to save your money?
+What do you and your partner do with the concept of save now, retire early in mind?
 Share your saving tips with us and other readers, leave a comment below!